Steven W. Baker

-Jack Blanchard was appointed to the City Council in December 2011 and re-elected in 2013.
+Jack Blanchard was re-elected to a four-year term in 2017.
 He and his wife Barbara have lived in the city since 1978.
 Their two sons graduated from Berkley High.
 Before being on City Council, he was very active with the school district serving on the facilities committee.
 Jack received a Bachelors of Science degree from Southern Illinois University.

 He retired from the United States Army Reserve in 1995 after serving 30 years.
 Jack also retired from General Motors Powertrain Engineering where he was the Assistant Chief Engineer for Diesel Engines.
 He currently works as a consultant with Captains Three Marine Services on diesel engines and as a GM Fleet Product Specialist.

 Jack has been active in the following organizations:

 - Michigan PTA - Distinguished Service Award recipient

 - International Armed Forces Council 2017 Achievement Award Winner

 - Berkley Public Safety as a volunteer firefighter for 32 years